nip3o/lightroom-sync/README.md

 ## Installation
 1. Clone repo and install dependencies.
 2. Specify your catalogs in a file named `catalogs.conf`.
-There is a sample file in the repo to help ypu get started.
+There is a sample file in the repo to help you get started.

 ## Usage
 Simply run `lrsync.py`.